durrantlab/gypsum_dl/README.md

 # Gypsum-DL 1.1.0

-Gypsum-DL, a free, open-source program for preparing 3D small-molecule models.
+Gypsum-DL is a free, open-source program for preparing 3D small-molecule models.
 Beyond simply assigning atomic coordinates, Gypsum-DL accounts for alternate ionization, tautomeric, chiral, cis/trans isomeric, and ring-conformational forms.
 It is released under the Apache License, Version 2.0 (see `LICENSE.txt`).

-# Citation
+## Citation

 If you use Gypsum-DL in your research, please cite:

-Ropp, Patrick J., Jacob O. Spiegel, Jennifer L. Walker, Harrison Green, Guillermo A. Morales, Katherine A. Milliken, John J. Ringe, and Jacob D. Durrant.
+Ropp, Patrick J., Jacob O. Spiegel, Jennifer L. Walker, Harrison Green, Guillermo A. Morales, Katherine A. Milliken, John J. Ringe, and Jacob D.
+Durrant.
 (2019) "Gypsum-DL: An Open-source Program for Preparing Small-molecule Libraries for Structure-based Virtual Screening."
 Journal of Cheminformatics 11:1. doi:10.1186/s13321-019-0358-3.

 ## Getting Started